JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 affinity?
 If sessions are selectively sticky, we’d expect to see traffic to skew toward the sticky subset of endpoints.
 That said, there’s nothing preventing us from applying affinity on a per-slice basis so we will carry it forward.

-#### TopologyKeys

-A `Service`’s `topologyKeys` dictate how endpoints in all `EndpointSlices` associated with a given service should be applied to each node.
-While a single `Service` may have multiple `EndpointSlices`, each `EndpointSlice` will only ever originate from a single `Service`. `ServiceImport` will contain label-mapped lists of `topologyKeys` synced from each originating exported service.
-Kube-proxy will filter endpoints in each slice based only on the `topologyKeys` defined on the slice’s specific source `Service`.

-#### Publish Not-Ready Addresses

-Like `topologyKeys` above, we can apply `publishNotReadyAddresses` at the per-slice level based on the originating cluster.
-This will allow incremental rollout of changes without any risk of conflict.
-When true for a cluster, the supercluster service DNS implementation must expose not-ready addresses for slices from that cluster.

 ### Test Plan